(Disclaimer: CLAMP owns "RG Veda," I do not. I make no profit off this, duh.)

 "And I accept your service… my lady."

-The hall goes quiet.
+The hall goes quiet in shock.
 People start to mutter underneath their breaths about this insult, because she addressed him by his title so he must address her by hers.
+What the heck is going on here?
 But she herself smiles slightly, studying his embarrassed yet stubborn expression.

 "No," he tells her honestly.
 "I'm sorry."

-Her smile broadens as she suggests, "Why don't you just call me Tenkuka.
-That's who I have been my entire life, up until today."
+Her smile broadens as she suggests, "Why don't you just call me Syena.
+That's who I have been my entire life, up until today.
+I'll be Lady Karura to everyone else, but not to you."

 He is ridiculously relieved as he agrees, "That will be fine, yes."